khanmaster/2Tier_achitecture_aws/README.md

 ```
 ### Create reverse proxy so we can load our app without the 3000 port
 - `sudo nano /etc/nginx/sites-available/default`
+- change the reverse proxy setting to redirect the traffic from 3000 to default port 80
 ```
 server {
     listen 80;